 PLEASE CONTACT KATRINA ROTHMEYER, (702) 267-4596

 Henderson, Nev. – Wearing a seat belt while driving or riding in a vehicle on Nevada roadways is not optional.
-Henderson Police Department officers will be out in force looking for motorists and their passengers not wearing seat belts during the Click It or Ticket enforcement effort beginning May 10 through May 23.
+Henderson Police Department officers will be out in force looking for motorists and their passengers not wearing seat belts during the Click It or Ticket enforcement effort which begins today, November 18 through December 2.

 Officers will use saturation patrols throughout Henderson to stop vehicles for traffic violations and then check for seat belt use.
 Seat belt violations are a secondary offense in Nevada.